 Now you know how you plan to pitch yourself to the employer, it’s time to organize your supporting arguments into a professional letter format.

 As motivation letters are normally quite concise, structure your thoughts by using a motivation letter template like the one below.
-This ensures your letter stays focused and you don’t go off on tangents.
+This ensures your letter stays focused and relevant.

 Your Name